Developing Seattle's Workforce

 In 2010, we formed a partnership with Seattle Colleges (formerly known as Seattle Community Colleges) to identify the barriers to college completion - everything from childcare and transportation needs to better work-based training - and built an integrated network of community and business partners to overcome them.

 Pathways to Careers brings together a network of partners to ensure Seattle residents get the education and training they need to be ready for - and get - high quality jobs.
-We're growing the talent we have to strengthen the
+We're growing the talent we have to strengthen the economy we want.

 HOW IT WORKS